 Best Shoes for Nurses [ 2019 Reviews And Guide ]

-Long working hours, running from one ward to another, and caring for your patients seem easier when your feet are happy.
+Long working hours, running like a tennis player from one ward to another, and caring for your patients seem easier when your feet are happy.
 The best shoes for nurses must be lightweight, comfortable, and match perfectly with the shape and size of your feet.
 To help you pick the right pair, we made a selection of the top-rated ten.
 Check them out below.

 If you need comfy shoes but don’t want to break the bank, these ones from Hawkwell could be the ones you were looking for.
 They are lightweight, breathable, and built with comfort in mind, coming with thick EVA bottom sole and customized cushioning.

 The shoe is quite simple, a traditional white, but still has a stylish line that will give value to your nursing scrub.
 The 1.5-inch heel height is also ideal for keeping your feet happier during those painfully long shifts.

 The upper is made from soft synthetic leather and is easy to clean with just soap and warm water.
 Furthermore, the interior of the shoe is lined with soft foam padding and adapts to the shape of your foot for ultimate comfort.

 As you could expect from a nurse shoe, the soles are slip-resistant, while the midsoles provide adequate arch support and stability.
 These shoes have a slip-on design and come with removable foam insoles that help increase comfort.

 From popular Sketchers, the best shoes for nurses in 2019.
 These Memory Foam Fashion Sneakers are not made specifically for nurses, but they are so comfortable and lightweight that they serve the purpose beautifully.

 They’re made from faux leather and mesh fabric, a combination of materials that promotes breathability.
 The bungee laces and slip-on design make them perfect for long working hours, as they are easy to put on and take off as you desire.